andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>
 <figcaption class="figure-caption mb-2">Did someone say toys?</figcaption>

+After a few days of rehearsals we started to figure out our costumes.

 Everyone is having a great time.
 Exchanging outfits, trying out looks, pilfering through the offerings on display at Boutique Alyce, the miniature